 Recommended Wildland trips in june

-Wildland Trekking has a large selection of backpacking tours and camping trips in Yosemite that are great options for eliminating the headache of logistics and enjoying an all inclusive adventure.
-Depending on what you’re looking for, there are a multitude of options for those wanting a heavy milage backpacking trip or a relaxing car camping or hotel experience.
-Feel free to explore all our Yosemite backpacking trips and camping trips in Yosemite but here are a few we especially recommend in June.
+Wildland Trekking has a large selection of backpacking tours and camping trips in Yosemite that are great options for eliminating the headache of logistics and enjoying an all-inclusive adventure.
+Depending on your preferences, there are many options for those wanting a heavy mileage backpacking trip or a relaxing car camping or hotel experience.
+Feel free to explore all our Yosemite backpacking and camping trips in Yosemite, but here are a few we especially recommend in June.

 Half Dome Backpack: Remember that long, long hike to Half Dome that takes some visitors more than 12 hours to do in one day?
 As rewarding as the view from the top may be, most people will be exhausted by the end of the day and miss out on some of the enjoyment because the trek is so tiring.
-Your solution to this is to take a short backpacking trip instead and camp near the dome so that not only will the hike be shorter, but you will be up on top before anyone else that is day hiking has time to reach it.
-This 4 day tour is great for those looking for an adventure without the stress of obtaining permits, planning an itinerary, or navigating the trails.
+Your solution to this is to take a short backpacking trip instead and camp near the dome so that the hike will be shorter and you will be up on top before anyone else that is day hiking has time to reach it.
+This 4-day tour is great for those looking for an adventure without the stress of obtaining permits, planning an itinerary, or navigating the trails.
 Your expert guide will tell you everything there is to know and take you on an incredible journey you won’t forget.

-Yosemite Autocamp Summer Hiking Tour: This 4 day camping tour will take you on hikes (both that are famous and popular and some lessor known) during the day and bring you to stay at Autocamp Yosemite at night where guests will have private Airstream accommodations for a unique Yosemite experience.
-All inclusive with accommodations, an expert guide, freshly prepared meals, local transportation, and a full itinerary of soaking up Yosemite’s wonders, you won’t want to this fantastic and relaxing Yosemite base camp tour.
+Yosemite Autocamp Summer Hiking Tour: This 4-day camping tour will take you on hikes (both that are famous and popular and some lesser known) during the day and bring you to stay at Autocamp Yosemite at night, where guests will have private Airstream accommodations for a unique Yosemite experience.
+All-inclusive with accommodations, an expert guide, freshly prepared meals, local transportation, and a full itinerary of soaking up Yosemite’s wonders, you won’t want to this fantastic and relaxing Yosemite base camp tour.

-Best of Yosemite Inn Based Tour: Explore the wonders of Yosemite all the while knowing you have a soft bed to come back to in the evening with this 5 day, inn based tour.
-Each day is full of hiking both on popular routes and on lesser known, less crowded hikes anywhere from the valley floor to the higher elevations of Tuolumne Meadows.
-Learn about the glacial and Native American history of the park from your expert guide during the day and then return to cozy rooms and warm meals in the evening.
-Don’t worry about any of the food, lodging, transportation, or itineraries as it is all included in this unforgettable Yosemite adventure.
+Best of Yosemite Inn-Based Tour: Explore the wonders of Yosemite, knowing you have a soft bed to return to in the evening with this 5-day, inn-based tour.
+Each day is full of hiking both on popular routes and on lesser-known, less crowded hikes anywhere from the valley floor to the higher elevations of Tuolumne Meadows.
+Learn about the glacial and Native American history of the park from your expert guide during the day, and then return to cozy rooms and warm meals in the evening.
+Don’t worry about any of the food, lodging, transportation, or itineraries, as it is all included in this unforgettable Yosemite adventure.